Asking “How much does it cost to paint a House or Unit interior in Sydney?” Is a fair question. But it’s a hard one to answer.

 Many ‘cost factors’ apply to the final price.

-The first cost factor is size and number of rooms.
 Obviously the bigger the home the more surfaces to paint.
 Most bedrooms are pretty standard sizes.
 But what about, say, the family or lounge room?
 I’ve seen tiny ones and ones that (in paint terms) are the equivalent of 3 or 4 rooms!

-The second cost factor is building age.
 A unit or house built after about 1960 is usually quite a simple affair.
 The windows might be aluminium and not need painting.
 The doors are usually flat and therefore quicker to paint.
 The skirting boards are usually small and simple too.
 The ceiling height is usually about 8 feet/2.4 metres, meaning less area, less ladder work, less paint, less labour etc.

 Compare that to a Federation or Art Deco style home or unit.
 These design styles are very popular on Sydney’s Lower North Shore.
 Built between 1900 to 1940, there is much more architectural detail.